-Many decades have passed since our ‘meteor shower’ get-together, but I’ve since discovered that meteor showers occur regularly, are visible in most parts of Eastern Ontario during the summer, and they almost always are at their peak during August.
+Many decades have passed since our ‘meteor shower’ get-together, but I’ve since discovered that meteor showers occur regularly, are visible in most parts of Eastern Ontario during the summer, and they are almost always at their peak at mid-August.
 In fact, on the local news this past summer, the weather forecaster, spoke about the ‘Perseids’ meteor shower.

-Naturally, when I heard the words ‘meteor shower’ my ears perked up.
+Since that night, so long ago, whenever I heard the words ‘meteor shower’ my ears perk up.
 I hadn’t thought about the meteor shower for years.
 They went on to say that the Perseids meteor shower had been observed for almost 2,000 years.
 They said that the meteor shower is visible from the middle of July and the peak is usually between August 9th and the 14th each year.
 It was their next statement however, that almost made me fall off of my chair.
 They stated, “August 12th, 1972 is reported to have been the most active shower in recorded history.”

 This story is dedicated to the girls who sat with me, on a quilt, in Jordan’s front field, on August 12, 1972, : Patti Jordan, Debbie Majaury, and Jane Munro.